 If you have a number of properties that you are letting out then you may appreciate anything that makes your life administratively easier and possibly also more cost-effective.

-A multi propertyjust might be just one example of how to start achieving that:
+A multi property insurance policy just might be just one example of how to start achieving that:

 - if you have a number of properties under management, you may well find the frequent need to check insurance renewal dates and premiums to be one of the less enjoyable aspects of your day-to-day business operations;